stucco/relation-bootstrap/README.md

 OriginalEntity2Text and ModifiedEntity2Text are exactly the same as OriginalEntity1Text and ModifiedEntity1Text except that they refer to the second entity appearing in the text in the relationship rather than to the first.

-Finally, SourceText is the original text from which the relationship candidate was extracted, buth with its entities replaced with their OriginalEntityText versions.
+Finally, SourceText is the original text from which the relationship candidate was extracted, but with its entities replaced with their OriginalEntityText versions.

 Add "allpositive" (without quotes) to the list of command line parameters if you instead want to look at baseline results wherein the positive class is predicted for every instance.